piercefreeman/mountaineer/filzl-plugins/README.md

 # filzl-plugins

+**Plugins are not yet ready for production use.
+Their API is subject to change frequently.**

 Our plugins are still in active development.
 We're working on a few different plugins to help you get started with your filzl project.
 Here's a list of what we're working on:

 - [filzl-auth](./filzl-auth)